-32. Significant events during the financial year
+33. Significant events during the financial year

-- (a) On 17 February, the Company announced Bursa Malaysia Securities Berhad ("Bursa Securities") has written to the Company requiring the Company to make an announcement on the triggering of paragraph 8.03A of the Main Market Listing Requirements ("MMLR") on the basis that, among others: - (i) The Company has been recording zero revenue since financial year ended 31 December 2012 until to date. - (ii) The Company has recorded the disposal of its investments, property plant and equipment and the prepaid land lease payment in its annual report for the financial year ended 30 June 2017 and recognised a gain on disposal of RM25,646,787.
+- (a) On 17 February 2020, the Company announced Bursa Malaysia Securities Berhad ("Bursa Securities") has written to the Company requiring the Company to make an announcement on the triggering of paragraph 8.03A of the Main Market Listing Requirements ("MMLR") on the basis that, among others: - (i) The Company has been recording zero revenue since financial year ended 31 December 2012 until the date of annoucement. - (ii) The Company has recorded the disposal of its investments, property plant and equipment and the prepaid land lease payment in its annual report for the financial year ended 30 June 2017 and recognised a gain on disposal of RM25,646,787.